Money & Subsidies

 AOFS (Kindergarten Fee Assistance Scheme)

-MK fees: $160/month (before subsidy)
+MK fees: $160/month

-$3,000 and below$148/month
+• $3,000 and below: $148/month

-$7,501 and above$0
+• $7,501 and above: $0

-For a family earning under $3,000/month, MK costs just $12/month ($160 - $148).
-Even without AOFS, MK at $160/month is among the most affordable kindergarten options in Singapore.
+For a family earning under $3,000/month, MK costs just $12/month.
+Even without AOFS, $160/month for MOE Kindergarten is one of the best deals in Singapore education.

 How to Apply